 No difficulty presents itself, however, when the decision has to be made between such alternatives as these.
 The enemies of Jesus had no motive for removing the body; the friends of Jesus had no power to do so.
 It would have been to the advantage of the authorities that the body should remain where it was; and the view that the disciples stole the body is impossible.
 The power that removed the body of the Saviour from the tomb must therefore have been Divine.

 Furthermore, there is considerable evidence that the lives of the apostles of Jesus Christ changed dramatically after His crucifixion, and that many reliable witnesses saw Jesus Christ alive after His crucifixion and burial.
-James Anderson, on page 90 of his book, offers the following commentary, which provides a suitable summary of the basic reasons why these two developments support the validity of the resurrection:
+James Anderson, on page 90 of his previously-mentioned book, offers the following commentary, which provides a suitable summary of the basic reasons why these two developments support the validity of the resurrection:

 How . . . can the fact of the resurrection be denied? . . .
 Think of the number of the witnesses; of the quality of the ethical teaching which they gave to the world and which, even on the testimony of their enemies, they lived out in their lives; of the fact that none of them, even under the pressure of sustained persecution or a martyr’s death, ever went back on the testimony he had given.
 Consider, too, the psychological absurdity of suggesting that a band of men should almost overnight be transformed from craven cowards huddled in an upper room into a company of witnesses whom no opposition could silence. . . .

 Clark Pinnock says on page 99 of his book, “There are very few events of ancient history better attested with sound evidence than the resurrection of Jesus Christ.”
-Josh McDowell, on page 97 of More Than A Carpenter, a second book that he wrote, declares that Dr. Simon Greenleaf (“one of the greatest legal minds we have had in this country”) “concluded that the resurrection of Christ was one of the best supported events in history, according to the laws of legal evidence administered in courts of justice.”
+Josh McDowell, on page 97 of More Than A Carpenter, another book that he wrote, declares that Dr. Simon Greenleaf (“one of the greatest legal minds we have had in this country”) “concluded that the resurrection of Christ was one of the best supported events in history, according to the laws of legal evidence administered in courts of justice.”

 Finally, in his book entitled Who Moved the Stone?, Frank Morison, a lawyer who had intended to write a book disproving the resurrection of Jesus Christ, tells how he changed his mind after studying the evidence and, instead, came to believe in the resurrection.
 Significantly, the title of the first chapter of Who Moved the Stone? is “The Book that Refused to Be Written.”